PostHog/posthog/README.md

 PostHog helps developers to understand how their applications are used.

 PostHog is open source product analytics, built specifically for engineers.
 Automate the collection of every event on your website or app, with no need to send data to 3rd parties.
-It's a 1 click to deploy on your own infrastructure, and with full API/SQL access to the underlying data.
+It's a 1 click to deploy on your own infrastructure, with full API/SQL access to the underlying data.

 ## Quick start